Welsh Methodist revival: Beginnings

 The revival's immediate beginnings are usually traced to the religious conversion of Howell Harris at Talgarth church in 1735.
 While listening to the Rev. Pryce Davies preaching on the necessity of partaking of Holy Communion, Harris came to the conviction that he had received mercy through the blood of Christ.
 He began to tell others about this and to hold meetings at his home at Trefeca for these followers.

 Many consider Griffith Jones (1684-1761), the rector of Llanddowror, Carmarthenshire to have been a forerunner of the Methodist movement in Wales.
 Through his circulating schools he taught thousands in Wales to read the Bible and created a generation of people which would be receptive to Methodist ideas.
 He also preached in the open air as later Methodist leaders would do.
 In fact, the newly converted Harris visited him for spiritual guidance and direction, and it was through his preaching that Daniel Rowland was converted and began to preach Methodist ideas.

 The other major leader of the early revival was William Williams, Pantycelyn.
 He was converted in 1737 as he listened to Harris preaching in Talgarth churchyard.

-Jumpers
+Holy Jumpers

-Following the Llangeitho revival of 1762 members of the revival were often known as Jumpers on account of their habit of jumping for joy.
+Following the Llangeitho revival of 1762 members of the revival were often known as Holy Jumpers on account of their habit of jumping for joy.
 This nickname particularly stuck after William Pantycelyn wrote Llythyr Martha Philopur at y Parchedig Philo Evangelius eu hathro (Martha Philopur's letter to the Reverend Philo Evangelius her teacher) followed by Atteb Philo-Evangelius i Martha Philopur (Philo-Evangelius's reply to Martha Philopur).
 These texts attempted to teach and defend the practices of the revival including that of jumping.
 The nickname juxtaposed them with Quakers (who 'quaked') and Shakers (who 'shook').